jrdnbrkfld/devlocker/README.md

 </details>

+## React Components

+Several components were setup throughout the project to be reused all around the site, these being:

+`<Asset />`

+- Created to implement a loading spinner to be used throughout the site

+`<MoreDropdown />`

+- Adds a dropdown menu to aid the user in editing or deleting a post or comment, or edit their own profile

+`<NavBar />`

+- Self explanatory.
+Shows all the necessary links to help the user to navigate the site

+`<NotFound />`

+- A component showing an error message when the user tries to access an invalid or unauthorised page

+`<ProfilePhoto />`

+- Used for the users avatar throughout the site

+`<PopularProfiles />`

+- Shows the user a collection of the most popular profiles on the site, which changes when viewed on desktop or mobile

 ## Future Features

 A list of ideas that I would like to implement in the future are as follow: